 The sad thing about the highlands is that overgrazing and logging have robbed most of them of their ancient, native beauty.
 How we would love to have seen them in wilder days.
 Sometimes the mountains seem to rise up straight from the lochs.
 This peak stands on one shore of Loch Linnhe.
 At the foot of the peak and facing the loch is a home, beyond which the mountain slopes down to the braes.
 This is a residential setting rarely to be found.

 Then there are the Mamore Mountains at Loch Leven, where the water is bluer than the sky.
 The village of Kinlochleven lies at the foot of the mountains.
-From there, you can walk to the Grey Mare's Tail, a plume at the end of Britain's highest falls, pictured on the page "Caledonian Waters."
+From there, you can walk to the Grey Mare's Tail, a plume at the end of Britain's highest falls, pictured on the page "Caledonian Waters".

 On 14 February 1692, a massacre occurred in Glen Coe that defiled Highland honor and outraged a nation.
 The MacDonalds and the Campbells had been bitter enemies for two centuries when opportunity for revenge presented itself to the Campbells.
 Clan chiefs, after their defeat by King William, were offered pardons in exchange for oaths of allegiance.
-Because of winter weather and other circumstances, Alasdair, 12th Chief of the MacDonalds of Glen Coe was five days late arriving at the appointed place.
+A winter blizzard and other circumstances caused Alasdair, 12th Chief of the MacDonalds of Glen Coe to arrive five days late at the appointed place.
 He was nonetheless allowed to take the oath.
 Returning home to Glen Coe, he and his clan believed that all was well.
 Several weeks later, Captain Robert Campbell came to Glen Coe with two companies of soldiers and asked MacDonald for refuge from a winter storm.
 Shelter and food were given, and they stayed for ten days.
-The Highland code of hospitality dictated that Campbell say and do no harm during this time ... yet, while he and his men remained, they in fact were awaiting orders.
+The Highland code of hospitality dictated that Campbell say and do no harm during this time ... yet, while he and his men remained, they were simply awaiting orders.
 When orders arrived, they rose in the night and set out to kill everyone ~ men, women, and children ~ under the age of 70.
 About 30 were slain while 300 fled to the hills.
 Many who escaped the sword died of cold and starvation.
 The Three Sisters stand as lonely sentinels on the west side of Glen Coe, guarding the graves of MacDonald, his sons, and others.
 Those who survived the slaughter faded into obscurity.
 MacDonald of Glen Coe is no more.

 The Cuillin Hills provided the background for these photos.
-We admired them only from a distance, which did not truly reveal the magnificent, rugged terrain that attracts so many climbers.
+We admired them only from a distance, which does not reveal the magnificent, rugged terrain that attracts so many climbers.
 The Black Cuillins, composed of basalt and gabbro, present the most challenging climb in Great Britain.
 The Red, composed mainly of granite, have weathered into more rounded hills.

-Oh, I have seen the highlands, and I have seen the low,
+"Oh, I have seen the highlands, and I have seen the low,

-And I will sing of this bonnie land wherever I may go.
+And I will sing of this bonnie land wherever I may go."